alexporrello/DocumentControlToolbar/README.md

 ![](readme_screenshots/apply-ul-dropdown.PNG)

-By using this dropdown, users can easily and uniformally apply unordered list levels one through five to a selected paragraph or selected paragraphs.
+By using this dropdown, users can easily and uniformally apply unordered list levels one through four to a selected paragraph or selected paragraphs.

 ### 3.3. _Apply Default Ordered List_ Button